fabiuslongo/sw-caspar/README.md

 # sw-caspar

-This is the repository of the Python (3.7+) implementation of SW-CASPAR (Semantic Web-Cognitive Architecture System Planned and Reactive), which is an alternative version of [CASPAR](https://github.com/fabiuslongo/pycaspar) able to make reasoning on the Semantic Web.
+This is the repository of the Python (3.7+) implementation of SW-CASPAR (Semantic Web-Cognitive Architecture System Planned and Reactive), which is a transposition of [CASPAR](https://github.com/fabiuslongo/pycaspar) able to make reasoning on the Semantic Web.

 ![Image 1](https://github.com/fabiuslongo/sw-caspar/blob/master/images/sw-caspar.JPG)